JT992/clocktower-homebrew-stuff/scripts/README.md

 ## Discontent Looming

 Discontent Looming is a much simpler demon hunt than most of my other scripts.
-Like Misfortune Stewing, it features exclusively release characters: with one major exception.
+Like Misfortune Stewing, it features exclusively release characters - with one major exception.

 **Complexity**: a little more than Misfortune Stewing, but not much